ServBay + Docker Integration FAQ

-Q1: Why does ServBay modify my system hosts
+Q1: Why does ServBay modify my system's hosts

 ServBay adds entries to your system's hosts

-) so you can use custom local domain names (like mysite.servbay.demo
+) so you can access your local development sites using custom local domains like mysite.servbay.demo

 address.

-- When you create a new site in ServBay and assign a domain (such as
+- When you create a new site in ServBay and specify a domain name (e.g.,

 example.servbay.demo